kral2/docker_proxy_vpn/README.md

 - you prefer to not install VPN client software on your local computer,
 - you want to keep an unmodified network access for your local computer, without relying on the VPN policies or configuration.

-It is configured Cisco AnyConnect VPN.
+It is configured for Cisco AnyConnect VPN.

 In the current architecture, the Container assume two roles: